procrastimax/gomensa/README.md

 ### List All Mensas
 It is advised to first retrieve a list of all mensas available by `--listMensas`.
 With this command you will get a list of all mensas with their ID.
 With the unix program `grep` you can find the mensa you want.
-F.e. `gomensa --listMensas | grep Leipzig` will print out all mensas which contain 'Leipzig' in their name.
+F.e. `gomensa --listMensas | grep Leipzig -C 3` will print out all mensas which contain 'Leipzig' in their name.
 You have to look for the ID.
 The mensaID is the unique specifier for all mensas.

 ### Set Default Mensa
 For the 'Mensa am Park' in Leipzig the mensaID is 63.
 So when you want to save it as your default mensa use `gomensa --defaultMensa 63`.
 Now this mensa is saved under ~/.config/gomensa and all requests in the future, in which you did not specify any mensaID value, this default mensa is going to be used.